Dry Rot Barrier Paint

 This effect has been tested by the Government backed Building Research Establishment (B.R.E.) - the 'Gold Standard' in testing facilities for the Building industry.
 The paint can be used on timber and masonry, and it creates a 'No Go Zone' for Rot, regardless of future dampness problems.

-Areas to treat
+Areas to treat with Dry Rot Paint

 Back of skirting boards, architraves, door linings, joist or beam ends, window frame reveals, under and between floor masonry.